oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

 ### 5. Modify Network

-**NOTE-** Follow the below steps to add a new or modify the existing Networking components - VCNs, Subnets, DHCP and DRG.
+Follow the below steps to add a new or modify the existing Networking components - VCNs, Subnets, DHCP and DRG.

 1. Modify your excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets.